adammagnotte/Classwork/Java/README.md

-#Java Coursework
+# Java

-  Collection of small projects and coursework used in Java Courses.
+Collection of small projects from Java courses taken.